 JODI LYTLE BUCKMAN

-Vice President of Veterinary Services
+Vice President of Community Services

 As a college student, Jodi Buckman planned to attend veterinary school, but she was offered a job leading a shelter in Maine shortly after graduating, and she never looked back.
-The Dumb Friends League is excited that Jodi joined our team as Vice President of Veterinary Services in March 2020.

 Jodi earned a bachelor’s degree in biology from Macalester College, achieved Certified Animal Welfare Administrator status from the Society for Animal Welfare Advancement in 2004 and received an Executive Certificate in Public Leadership from Harvard’s Kennedy School in the spring of 2020.
 She’s worked in sheltering for 30 years–at both the local and national levels.